powergo/django-makemessages-xgettext/README.rst

 As a way to generate .po files without the line number comment reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just use the `xgettextmakemessages` command instead of the `makemessages` command:
+Just use the `makemessagesxgettext` command instead of the `makemessages` command:

 ::

-    python manage.py xgettextmakemessages -a -X=--add-location=file
+    python manage.py makemessagesxgettext -a -X=--add-location=file

 License
 -------